comodelling/commongraph/README.md

 # CommonGraph

-*CommonGraph* is a software project empowering groups to build graph-based platforms for sharing knowledge and informing decisions.
+*CommonGraph* is a software project empowering groups to build graph-based platforms for knowledge co-production and better-informed decisions.

-You will find more information in the dedicated [documentation](https://docs.commongraph.org).
+You will find more information in the [documentation](https://docs.commongraph.org).

 ## Contributing